Taylor Releases Jefferson Township Local School District Audit

 Montgomery County -

-Auditor of State Mary Taylor today released the audit of the Jefferson Township Local School District for fiscal year 2007.
-The audit reveals that the school district is in fiscal watch due to its deteriorating financial condition.
+Auditor of State Mary Taylor today released the audit of the Jefferson Township Local School District for fiscal year 2006.
+The audit reveals a disorganized accounting system that has resulted in a significant delay in the audit process.

-“When a local government is experiencing financial difficulty, we want to provide assistance where we can to help them improve their situation and restore financial stability as soon as possible,” Taylor said.
+“Complete, accurate and current accounting records are essential to ensuring that taxpayer funds are spent legally and appropriately,” Taylor said.

-The audit indicates that district officials received a $500,000 tax anticipation note on January 24, 2008 to cover operating expenses through the end of the school year.
-District officials did not repay the loan when it came due on June 26, 2008.
-The loan is currently in default.
+The Jefferson Township Local School District was placed in fiscal watch on February 9, 2004.
+At that time, the district projected a deficit of more than $1.2 million for fiscal year 2004 and failed to provide the Ohio Department of Education with an acceptable proposal addressing anticipated deficits.
+The district remains in fiscal watch.

 A copy of the complete audit is available online at www.auditor.state.oh.us.